What is Worldliness?

 A true Christian will always heed the Spirit and will only choose to watch things that are pure in nature such as a clean family movie or an educational program.
 They will probably only rarely watch TV, and if they do, the show will not inspire them to lust after sin.
 TV is an area that we have to be ever so careful of since the devil uses it to inspire greed, lust, violence etc even in commercials so the less of this the better.
 There are some family movies which are quite clean and pure overall, but even these we have to be careful of and watch with care and discernment.

 A worldly person fills their eyes with all sorts of wickedness which goes directly into their minds and stays there.
 They do not have the discernment to turn off a show that promotes immorality, lust, filthy language, excess violence, horror, the occult etc but rather sit there and enjoy such things.
-Rarely will you ever go into a church where they will preach against all the Hollywood indecency, in fact many churches show such films to their youth groups.
+It is rare for people to go to a church where they will preach against all the Hollywood indecency, in fact, many churches are known to show such films to their youth at camps or youth groups.
 People who love this world will also find themselves glued to the TV for hours on end which is idolatry since idolatry is when we love something more than we love God.
 The same goes with the computer, but the blessing with computers is that they can be used in ways to glorify the Lord and share the true Gospel!

 10. READING MATERIAL: